quiteadept/thequiteadeptwebsite/art.md

 <link rel="stylesheet" href="theme.css">

 <blockquote>
-    <i>art... to bring beauty into the world... to attempt the impossible task of conveying emotion, passion, memories, concepts... it sickens me...</i>
+    <i>art... to bring beauty into the world... to attempt the nigh impossible task of conveying emotion, passion, memories, and concepts to those who can never truly understand them... it sickens me...</i>
     <br>
     <font color="#616569">quite adept, in response to the dentist asking, "how often do you floss?" – April 12, 2015</font>
 </blockquote>